 After hand washing, rinse woolens well.
 Have the water at the same temperature as for washing.
 Squeeze gently to remove as much water as possible.

 Drying: Do not spin dry delicate wools

 The spin cycle of a washing machine is not recommended for very delicate wools, such as mohair and angora.
 Instead, simply roll in a towel and gently squeeze out as much water as possible.
 To remove excess moisture from other types of wools, you can use a very low spin cycle (check your care label for instructions).
 When the excess water has been removed, turn the garment inside out and place on a flat surface to dry, easing it into its original shape and size.
-Make sure that you dry woollen garments away from direct sunlight to prevent discolouration.
-Never dry woollen items in a clothes dryer, or near a fire or radiator.
+Make sure that you dry woolen garments away from direct sunlight to prevent discolouration.
+Never dry woolen items in a clothes dryer, or near a fire or radiator.

 Ironing: Steam’s the thing

 Many woolen garments do not require ironing, but very smooth fabrics may look better if pressed.
 Always make sure that you use moist heat.
 If a steam iron is not available, place a clean, damp cloth on top of the garment and iron lightly, lifting and lowering rather than pushing it along.
 Do not iron wet garments; wait until they are dry or nearly dry.

 Acrylics are prone to stretching, so take care to follow the care label instructions on each garment carefully.
 It could mean the difference between a cardigan that fits like a glove and a cardigan that just hangs baggily.

 Trimmings on garments can affect how they are washed, or which product is used.
 For example, if a garment has a leather collar the care label may say ‘Dry Clean Only’ even if the rest of the garment is washable.

 Have you ever experienced a faux pau when trying to wash wool or acrylic fabrics?
 Or perhaps you have some more great wool and acrylic fabric washing tips?
 We’d love to hear from you.